edouerd/reference/readme.md

 —

+What to expect

-Various collections of things that influence my aesthetic, ways of thinking, and etc.
+1. Collections of things that influence my visual–designing mode, ways of thinking, etc.
+2. Snippets of work, sometimes unintelligible
+3. Snapshots of my desktop

 —

-Release Schedules, or when to expect drops
+When to expect (Release schedule)

 1. Spring/Summer — September - December
 2. Fall/Winter — March - June